HOME: www.hiltonpond.org

 --Rates are based on: Double occupancy with a full roster of 12 participants and subject to increase with fewer participants.
 (Any participant may select a single room for an additional $335 but we recommend doubling as part of the community experience.)

---Participants must be: In good health, at least 21 years of age by the time the trip begins, and willing and able to participate in field work and all education and research activities.
+--Participants must be: At least 21 years of age by the time the trip begins, and willing and able to participate in field work and all education and research activities.
 (Special consideration may be given on a case-by-case basis for college students and for advanced, mature high school students accompanied by a parent.
-We also can offer a full week for a class of 12-14 high school students between November and late February; the sponsoring teacher earns a FREE trip.
+We also can offer a full week for a class of 12-14 responsible high school students between November and late February; the sponsoring teacher earns a FREE trip.
 Please contact us for details.)

 --Program cost includes: All in-country transportation, accommodations, meals, expert local guide (bilingual), learning activities and field trips, and Operation RubyThroat/GLOBE instructional materials, as stated above.

---Program cost does not include: International airfare (about $650-$750, depending on departure point); meals at airport on arrival/departure days and a family-style lunch in Liberia; any additional optional activities not described above (e.g. horseback ride, water slide, zip line, etc.); non-mealtime beverages or snacks; gratuities for local personnel; $26 departure tax; or graduate credit costs.
+--Program cost does not include: International airfare (about $500-$750, depending on departure point); a family-style lunch in Liberia and a meal at airport on departure day; any additional optional activities not described above (e.g. horseback ride, water slide, canopy walk, zip line, etc.); non-mealtime beverages or snacks; gratuities for guide, drivre, and local personnel; $26 departure tax; or graduate credit costs.
 (Please note that because of difficulty with international connections and depending on your point of origin, it may be necessary for you to spend an extra night traveling to and/or from Costa Rica.)

 --Pre-trip activities: We will communicate with you frequently via e-mail in the weeks leading up to your trip.
 You'll also receive suggested readings and resources that will enhance your trip experience.
 We anticipate you will study and learn all important information related to the trip's research goals.

 --Tax deductions: Because Operation RubyThroat expeditions to Costa Rica are service projects in support of a non-profit, an estimated $400 of your fees should be tax-deductible.
-If you are participating as part of a college degree program or are a classroom teacher, additional tax deductions may be taken--the FULL COST of the trip may be deductible.
-(In some cases, this means after taxes the trip actually will cost you nothing!)
+If you are participating as part of a college degree program or are a classroom teacher, additional tax deductions may be taken--tin fact, the FULL COST of the trip may be deductible.
+(In some cases, this means after taxes the trip actually will end up costing you nothing!)

 After reading the information above, contact Debbie Sturdivant at Holbrook Travel by E-mail or phone (1-866-748-6146) if you have any questions about enrolling and/or to request enrollment forms.
 You can also ENROLL ON-LINE.
 See you in Costa Rica!